-In-mould labels in the returnable transport industry are labels that are melted directly onto the tote or container during construction, meaning there is no adhesive or lining like a typical pressure-sensitive label.
-The label is put into the mould where the tote is constructed, liquid plastic is injected into all cavities of the mould fill, and the label actually becomes part of the construction, making it a more permanent identification option.
+In-mold labels in the returnable transport industry are labels that are melted directly onto the tote or container during construction, meaning there is no adhesive or lining like a typical pressure-sensitive label.
+The label is put into the mold where the tote is constructed, liquid plastic is injected into all cavities of the mold fill, and the label actually becomes part of the construction, making it a more permanent identification option.

-The major downside of an in-mould labelling strategy is that you are limited to when you can label, as it is required at the point of manufacture.
+The major downside of an in-mold labeling strategy is that you are limited to when you can label, as it is required at the point of manufacture.
 This option is more of an initial investment, as you need the equipment and capital to be able to implement successfully.

-The main benefit associated with in-mould labelling is the environmental conditions you can subject the label to.
-You will struggle to damage an in-mould label with physical treatment, temperature, climate, or even most chemicals.
-The preferred method of labelling is oftentimes a decision based on the factors discussed to ensure it fits your process.
+The main benefit associated with in-mold labeling is the environmental conditions you can subject the label to.
+You will struggle to damage an in-mold label with physical treatment, temperature, climate, or even most chemicals.
+The preferred method of labeling is oftentimes a decision based on the factors discussed to ensure it fits your process.